letsencrypt/boulder/docs/CRLS.md

 Explicit sharding is enabled at the CA by configuring each issuer with a number of CRL shards.
 This number must be the same across all issuers and must match the number of shards configured on the crl-updater.
+As part of the same config deploy, the CA must be updated to issue using a new serial prefix.
+Note: the ocsp-responder must also be updated to recognize the new serial prefix.

+The crl-updater must also be updated to add the `temporallyShardedPrefixes` field, listing the _old_ serial prefixes (i.e., those that were issued by a CA that did not include the CRLDistributionPoints extension).

 Once we've turned on explicit sharding, we can turn it back off.
 However, for the certificates we've already issued, we are still committed to serving their